 It is safe to assume that everyone knows the immune system is a protective, built-in mechanism of the human body that works in response to invasion by harmful organisms such as viruses and bacteria.
 It may also produce a reaction in response to tiny particles that the individual immune response has identified as ‘a foreign invader’.
-This includes particles such as dust, mould, flower pollen, grass and tree seeds, and some common foods such as peanuts or eggs.
-These are all sweepingly labelled as ‘Allergy’.
+This includes particles such as dust, mold, flower pollen, grass and tree seeds, and some common foods such as peanuts or eggs.
+These are all sweepingly labeled as ‘Allergy’.

 A similar situation is occurring with the clinical presentation of Rosacea; the immune system is responding to things that are not poisonous or a genuine threat.